 Some of the Bowgen family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Bowgen family to the New World and Oceana
+Migration of the Bowgen family

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Bowgen: Arthur Bowen who settled in Virginia in 1660; another Arthur Bowen settled in Montserrat in 1665; Bridget Bowen settled in Barbados in 1670; James Bowen settled in Maryland in 1774.